kestra-io/docs/content/docs/06.enterprise/apps.md

 Each app has a unique URL that you can share with others.
 When someone opens the URL, they will see the app and can submit requests.
 You can share the URL with team members, customers, or partners to let them interact with your Kestra workflows.

-The basic structure of an app URL is: `https://yourHost/ui/tenantId/apps/appId` e.g. `http://localhost:8080/ui/release/apps/5CS8qsm7YTif4PWuAUWHQ5`.
+The base URL of an app URL is: `https://yourHost/ui/tenantId/apps/appId` e.g. `http://localhost:8080/ui/release/apps/5CS8qsm7YTif4PWuAUWHQ5`.

 You can copy the URL from the Apps catalog page in the Kestra UI.